desmos-labs/desmos/docs/developers/msgs/profiles/refuse-dtag-transfer-request.md

 # `MsgRefuseDTagTransferRequest`
-This message allows you to refuse a `DTag`'s transfer request made by a user.
+This message allows you to refuse a `DTag` transfer request made by a user.

 ## Structure
 ````json